putuduta/ex-tracker/README.md

 In the project directory, you can run:

 ### `npm start`
+run it in your backend directory to start the backend server Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

+### `npm start`
+in your root directory
 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.